mcook42/Virtual-World-for-Reddit/Documents/Use Case 2.md

  * Submission Time: A clock and calendar exist on the wall inside the thread room next to the door.
 The clock shows the time posted and the calendar shows the day posted.

  * Announcements: A stick figure with a megaphone exists outside of every door that is an announcement thread.

+ * Gild: Gilded threads have a gold door.

 ####Comment Implementation: